polkadot-developers/substrate-developer-hub.github.io/docs/conceptual/node/extrinsics.md

 Since the transaction is not signed, there is nobody to pay a fee.
 Because of this, the transaction queue lacks economic logic to prevent spam.
 Unsigned transactions also lack a nonce, making replay protection difficult.
-A few transactions warrant using the unsigned variant, but they will require some form of spam prevention.
+A few transactions warrant using the unsigned variant, but they will require some form of spam prevention based on a custom implementation of [signed extension](#signed-extension), which can exist on unsigned transactions.

 An example of unsigned transactions in Substrate is the [I'm Online](https://github.com/paritytech/substrate/blob/master/frame/im-online/src/lib.rs) heartbeat transaction sent by authorities.
 The transaction includes a signature from a Session key, which does not control funds and therefore cannot pay a fee.
-The transaction pool controls spam based on an implementation of `validate_unsigned` that checks if a heartbeat has already been submitted in the session.
+The transaction pool controls spam by checking if a heartbeat has already been submitted in the session.

 ## Signed Extension